I admit it: most forms are designed with some serious purpose in mind. But I rejoice when I come across a bit of forms humour.

 The Citizen’s Self-Arrest Form

-The police department in the city of East Point, Georgia, US produced this Citizen’s Self-Arrest form.
+The police department in the city of East Point, Georgia, US produced the Citizen’s Self-Arrest form.
+It is available through web archive at the following link: https://web.archive.org/web/20040929083147/http:/www.eastpointpolice.org/SelfArrestForm.htm (note: link does not work with some browsers).

 The Form Response Form